tosriram09/JavaPractice/Readme.md

-This is a push from Linux
+Java Learnings from "Modern Java"